-Women in Horror Month 2024: An Interview with Catherine Cavendish
+Women In Horror Month 2024 : An Interview with Linda Watkins

 This month on Holistic Horrors we take a brief look at the role of poetry in promoting well-being and connectiveness.
 Numerous studies suggest that this is the case.
 For example, in their 2018 study examining the value of writing poetry as a “means to help people living with chronic pain to explore and express their narratives in their own unique way”, researchers Hovey, Khayat, and Feig concluded that “to write cathartic poetry means bringing into presence our inner reflective thinking, emotions, and self-empathy to help ourselves and others who suffer alongside us.”